 What is a Fund of Funds?
 Understand its Meaning, Types and Advantages

 What are fund of funds schemes?
 Simply put, they are a type of mutual fund scheme that invests in other mutual fund schemes.
 Hence, instead of holding a portfolio of equities or bonds, the fund manager of a fund of funds scheme holds the portfolio of other mutual funds.
 A certain FoF might invest in a mutual fund scheme that is part of the same mutual fund house or part of another mutual fund house.
-The portfolio of an FoF scheme is created with the goal of suiting a variety of investors across varying risk profiles and financial goals.
+The portfolio of a FoF scheme is created to suit a variety of investors across various risk profiles and financial goals.

 The primary aim is to allow investors to receive the opportunity to benefit from the tool of diversification since they get to invest in a slew of mutual fund categories.
 FoFs can be overseas as well as domestic in nature.
 With foreign FoFs, the fund manager opts to invest in the units of an offshore mutual fund scheme.
 The fund manager ensures that the target mutual fund’s risk profile as well as investment philosophy match with the mutual fund’s mandate.
 The goal of most FoF schemes is to begin the process of wealth creation in the long run.